 I get it!
 I would NEVER hit publish for any work I have done without a signed model release form and the approval beforehand from my client.
-Birth is a very private, intimate and vulnerable place to be and I acknowledge that.
-I’d also like to mention that I’m also a huge believer in the importance of sharing these images.
+Birth is a very private and intimate place to be and I acknowledge that.
+I would like to add that I’m also a huge believer in the importance of sharing these images.
 I believe they help women and contribute to raising awareness of women’s birth rights.
 Above all, these images provoke and open doors for women and men to have conversations about birth.
 Ultimately, whether you allow your images to be shared or not is your choice.

 Number 5: The crowning shot